-The Group leased its office building, plant, machinery and equipment to related parties under operating leases for a term of 1 to 5 years.
+The Group leased its office building to related parties under operating leases for a term of 1 to 5 years.
 The rental prices are determined with reference to the market standards and charged on a monthly basis.

 Total lease payment to be collected in the future is summarized as follows: